Valve audio amplifier technical specification

 Technical specifications and detailed information on the valve audio amplifier, including its development history.

 Circuitry and performance

 Characteristics of valves

-Valves (also known as vacuum tubes) are very high input impedance (near infinite in most circuits) and high-output impedance devices.
-They are also high-voltage / low-current devices.

 The characteristics of valves as gain devices have direct implications for their use as audio amplifiers, notably that power amplifiers need output transformers (OPTs) to translate a high-output-impedance high-voltage low-current signal into a lower-voltage high-current signal needed to drive modern low-impedance loudspeakers (cf. transistors and FETs which are relatively low voltage devices but able to carry large currents directly).

 Another consequence is that since the output of one stage is often at ~100 V offset from the input of the next stage, direct coupling is normally not possible and stages need to be coupled using a capacitor or transformer.
 Capacitors have little effect on the performance of amplifiers.
 Interstage transformer coupling is a source of distortion and phase shift, and was avoided from the 1940s for high-quality applications; transformers also add cost, bulk, and weight.